 Up until a hundred years ago or so, we always trusted in someTHING to represent money.
 However, something happened along the way, and we’ve changed our trust model from trusting someTHING to trusting in someONE.

 Let me explain.

-So people continued to trade with receipts that are backed by nothing but the government’s promise.
+So, people continued to trade with receipts that were backed by nothing but the government’s promise.

-Fiat is a Latin word that means “by decree”.
-Meaning the dollars, or euros or any other currency for that matter have value because the government orders it to.
+Fiat is a Latin word that means “by decree.”
+This means that the dollars, or euros or any other currency for that matter, have value because the government orders it to.
 It’s what is known as “legal tender” – coins or banknotes that must be accepted if offered as payment.

 Fiat money has two main drawbacks:

 - It is centralized – You have a central authority that controls and issues it.
 In this case, the government or central bank.